hellokn/e-commerce_automation_SeleniumWebdriver-Java_SearchEngineFunctionalityTestSuite/TestCases/README.md

-Test Cases in .pdf format written in TestRail
+Test Cases in .pdf format created in TestRail.